-3.5.3.
+- 3.5.1.
+The pharmacist will advise the patient or their representative on the importance of ordering prescriptions in a timely manner from their GP practice and the benefits of eRD.
+The aim of providing this advice is to support patients in understanding the importance of not running out of a medicine or appliance in order that they may change future behaviours and prevent the future need for emergency supplies. - 3.5.2.
+If appropriate, the pharmacist will also raise the patient's awareness of the Medicines Use Review or the Appliance Use Review services. - 3.5.3.
 Annex D is a patient questionnaire that the patient or their representative should be asked to complete.
 An IT platform is available to enable patient questionnaires to be completed electronically either by the patient/patient's representative themselves or with help from the pharmacy team.
-Patients should be provided with the URL to access the questionnaire9.
-Pharmacy staff should access the online toolkit10 to obtain further information and guidance.
+Patients should be provided with the URL to access the questionnaire.
+Pharmacy staff should access the online toolkit to obtain further information and guidance.
 Where patients complete a paper version of the patient questionnaire, pharmacy contractors should utilise the functionality available on the IT platform to submit the patient's responses to the questionnaire so that these responses can be collated and analysed along with those submitted electronically.
 Information from these completed patient questionnaires will be used by NHS England to evaluate the service.

-3.6.
-Records and Documentation
+3.6 Records and Documentation